 The Pantheon is a historic temple of ancient Rome.
-Constructed by Emperor Hadrian between 113 and 125 AD, it sits on the site of a temple that is even older, from the time of Augustus.
+It was constructed by Emperor Hadrian between 113 and 125 AD and sits on the site of an older temple, which goes back to the time of Augustus.
 Now, it is the best-preserved ancient Roman monument.
 See the dome and Renaissance tombs here, including the one of Raphael.
 It is a masterpiece of architecture.
 This circular building has the same height and diameter – 43.5 meters.
 It has a dome that is bigger than the one at St. Peter’s Basilica.
 There is a 9-meter diameter at the top, which opens to let in natural light.
 This illuminates the building.

 Very close to Piazza Navona, the Pantheon is still a remarkable structure, even after almost 2000 years.
 It is a must-see in Rome.
 You will love its huge proportions, design, harmony, and elegance.
-In fact, when Michelangelo saw this building, he is said to have remarked that the Pantheon was constructed by angels, and not by humans.
+Michelangelo was very impressed when he saw this building.
+He said the Pantheon was constructed by angels, not by humans.

 |Why was it built||To honor the Gods of Pagan Rome.
 Pantheon is a Greek adjective, which means ‘honor all Gods’.|

 |Size||It has the same height and diameter – 43.5 meters.|